elliotjsteve/elliotjsteve.github.io/_posts/2020-02-23-how_life_should_be_2.md

 Instead things happen to them.
 And Power's not one of them.

-You might be gifted with Power by virtue of birth.
-Or you might not.
-See, Power is like a baby.
-Not everyone of us have it.
-But everyone of us have the ability to make it.
-Yes.
-You can manufacture Power.
-What you need to do is Build Leverage.
-That's all you need to do to gain Power.

 Think about people who do jobs.
 The Power they create is linear to the work they put in.(In this case, Power takes the form of Money).
 You work for 8 hrs.